Australian Shepherd Golden Retriever Mix

 Golden retriever australian shepherd mix

-One great thing about Golden Retriever crossed with Australian Shepherd is that they are free from genetic-based diseases.
+One great thing about Golden Retrievers crossed with Australian Shepherds is that they are free from genetic-based diseases.
 This is due to the flexibility and genetic variety of this particular breed.

 However, this doesn’t mean that this dog is free from all types of illnesses.
 Reports have shown that the Australian Shepherd Golden Retriever Mix is also capable of acquiring diseases such as cancer, hyperthyroidism, deafness, allergies, and epilepsy.
 Aside from that, some dogs of this kind are also known to be sensitive to drugs.

-A Golden Retriever can live from 10-12 years.
+A Golden Retriever can live from 10 to 12 years.
 An Australian Shepherd, on the other hand, has an average lifespan of 12-15 years.
 With these numbers in mind, you can expect your Australian Shepherd Golden Retriever to live for about 11-14 years.

 Golden Retriever Crossed with Australian Shepherd Food Requirements